The stylesheets V3.11

 - Extra styles only (an optional additional stylesheet)

 Whichever stylesheet was selected can then be edited and saved with Update styles.
-If any of 'Current', 'Default' or 'Default unminified' are selected then updated, they will be saved as stylesheet.css – the main stylesheet.
+If any of 'Current', 'Default' or 'Default unminified' are selected then updated, they will be saved as stylesheet.css – the main stylesheet, or mobile.css, depending on what was selected.
+To restore back to the original styles, select a default file and press Update styles.
 Editing and updating 'Extra' will only change extra.css – an optional additional stylesheet that can be used if required to add special styles or try things out.

 Browsers will read extra.css after the others to enable normal styles to be modified without changing the main stylesheets.